UNITED STATES OF AMERICA

 As of 2017, 11 commercial nuclear reactors in the USA have been successfully decommissioned, and another 20 reactors are currently in different stages of the decommissioning process.
-Licensees may choose from three decommissioning strategies: DECON, SAFSTOR or ENTOMB.
+Licensees can choose from the following three decommissioning strategies:

 DECON (immediate dismantling) begins soon after the nuclear facility closes.
 Equipment, structures and the portions of the facility that contain radioactive contaminants are removed or decontaminated to a level that permits release of the property and termination of the licence.

 SAFSTOR, often referred to as deferred dismantling, is when a nuclear facility is maintained and monitored in a condition that allows the radioactivity to decay.
 Once the radioactivity reaches a safe level, the plant is dismantled and the property decontaminated.